worldline-go/auth/middlewares/authecho/README.md

 MaxAge int `cfg:"max_age"`
 // Path for the cookie.
 Path string `cfg:"path"`
+// Domain for the cookie.
+Domain string `cfg:"domain"`
 // BaseURL is the base URL to use for the redirect.
 // Default is the request Host with checking the X-Forwarded-Host header.
 BaseURL string `cfg:"base_url"`